18F/handbook/_pages/welcome-to-18f/classes/intro-to-github.md

 You can use GitHub for almost anything, but consider the resources available to agency partners or other stakeholders before deciding to use it.
 Are your agency partners used to using GitHub?
 Will they need to create accounts and jump through hoops?
 Can they even access it from their agency computers?
 These are the kinds of things we consider when deciding if GitHub is the right thing to use.

-18F sometimes adds contractors and agency partners to the 18F organization on Github.
+TTS sometimes adds contractors and agency partners to the 18F organization on Github.
 We sometimes use forks to collaborate with contractors.
 Sometimes we do both.
 Again, check with your team on how to do this.

 Most projects/repositories have a `CONTRIBUTING.md` file in their root directory that explains how the team invites people to contribute to the project.
 They might prefer chats over pull requests, for example.